|hope college > campus offices > financial aid|

 Gift Aid: Normally refers to scholarships and grants that are non-repayable forms of financial aid.
 Some of these awards have grade point renewal criteria while others do not.

 Grace Period: The period of time that begins when a student borrower ceases to be enrolled at least halftime (6+ credit hours) and ends when the repayment period begins.
 Loan principal need not be paid and interest does not accrue on need based loans during this period.
-Note: Direct subsidized loans will not be eligible for an interest subsidy during the six-month grace period on loans disbursed after July 1, 2012.
+Note: Direct subsidized loans will not be eligible for an interest subsidy during the six-month grace period on loans disbursed after July 1, 2012 and before July 1, 2014.
+Borrowers of subsidized Stafford Loans first disbursed on or after July 1, 2014 are once again eligible for an interest subsidy during the 6-month grace period.

 Grant: A type of financial aid that does not have to be repaid; usually awarded on the basis of financial need.